Skoda Kylaq Variants Explained — Which One To Buy?

 What Is The Price Of Skoda Kylaq Variants?

-The Kylaq is available in 4 variants and all of them get the manual transmission option.
+The Kylaq is available in 6 variants and all of them get the manual transmission option.
 The Kylaq petrol-manual variants cost between Rs.
-8.25 lakh and Rs.
-12.89 lakh (ex-showroom).
-The automatic transmission is available in the higher 3 variants and it carries an incremental price of Rs.
-1.10 lakh higher than a comparable variant with the manual transmission.
+7.59 lakh and Rs.
+11.99 lakh (ex-showroom).
+The automatic transmission is available in all higher variants except the base trim for an incremental price of Rs.
+1.0 lakh over the comparable variant with the manual transmission.
 The Kylaq petrol-automatic variants cost between Rs.
-10.95 lakh and Rs.
-13.99 lakh (ex-showroom).
+9.25 lakh and Rs.
+12.99 lakh (ex-showroom).

 Not having an automatic variant under Rs.
 10.0 lakh is a missed opportunity for Skoda.
 Even though our market has matured quite a bit, Rs.
 10.0 lakh still remains an important psychological barrier and the taxation/registration fee structure also helps the barrier stand tall and strong.